-The Scheme provides an increased benefit to members who leave the Scheme due to ill health after age 50.
+The Plan provides an increased benefit to members who leave the Plan due to ill health after age 50.
+Based on information provided, there have been no ill-health retirements during the previous investigation period.

-As the additional benefits amounts for each member are low and the number of members who receive an ill health retirement benefit is extremely low, I do not consider it necessary to hold any specific reserve or insurance in respect of these benefits which may be funded as they arise from the general assets of the Scheme.
+As the additional benefits amounts for each member are low and the number of members who receive an ill health retirement benefit is extremely low, I do not consider it necessary to hold any specific reserve or insurance in respect of these benefits which may be funded as they arise from the general assets of the Plan.

 Our valuation assumptions allow for a small number of members to be granted an ill health benefit each year.
 As such, the cost of funding these benefits is built into the employer contribution rate and we do not consider a separate reserve is needed.
+The position will be monitored as part of each triennial investigation.